-Several versions (\rightarrow p.248) of the simplifier: - ullet simp_tac: simpset o int o tactic - asm_simp_tac : simpset → int → tactic (includes assumptions into simpset) - asm_full_simp_tac : simpset → int → tactic (rewrites assumptions, and includes them into simpset) Using global 303 simplifier sets: Simp_tac, Asm_simp_tac, Asm_full_simp_tac.
-303Simp_tac, Asm_simp_tac, Asm_full_simp_tac work like their lower-case counterparts but use the current (global) simplifier set and hence do not take a simplifier set as first argument (e.g., Simp_tac has type int → tactic) There are analogous capitalized versions for the tactics of the classical reasoner (\rightarrow p.269).
-12.4 Summary on Term Rewriting Simplifier is a powerful proof tool for - conditional equational formulas (→ p.281) - ACI-rewriting (→ p.280) - quantifier reasoning (→ p.282) - congruence rewriting (→ p.284) - automatic proofs by case splitting (→ p.285) Fortunately, failure is quite easy to interpret304.
+Several versions (\rightarrow p.253) of the simplifier:

+- ullet simp_tac: simpset o int o tactic - asm_simp_tac : simpset → int → tactic (includes assumptions into simpset) - asm_full_simp_tac : simpset → int → tactic (rewrites assumptions, and includes them into simpset) Using global302 simplifier sets: Simp_tac, Asm_simp_tac, Asm_full_simp_tac.
+302Simp_tac, Asm_simp_tac, Asm_full_simp_tac work like their lower-case counterparts but use the current (global) simplifier set and hence do not take a simplifier set as first argument (e.g., Simp_tac has type int → tactic) There are analogous capitalized versions for the tactics of the classical reasoner (\Rightarrow p.274).
+12.4 Summary on Term Rewriting Simplifier is a powerful proof tool for - conditional equational formulas (→ p.286) - ACI-rewriting (→ p.285) - quantifier reasoning (→ p.287) - congruence rewriting (→ p.289) - automatic proofs by case splitting (→ p.290) Fortunately, failure is quite easy to interpret303.

-304When you use simp_tac, usually you can just look at the term that you get to understand which simplification has not worked although you think that it should have worked.
-12.5 Summary on Last Three Sections - Although Isabelle is an interactive proof construction, it is a flexible environment with powerful automated proof procedures. - For classical (→ p.40) logic and set theory, tableau (→ p.257)-like procedures (→ p.268) like blast_tac and fast_tac decide many tautologies. - For equational theories (datatypes, evaluating functional programs, but also higher-order logic (→ p.353)) simp_tac (→ p.288) decides many tautologies (and is fairly easy to control).
-13 Isabelle's Metalogic Representing Syntax and Proofs - Previously (\rightarrow p.200), we have seen how the (polymorphically (\rightarrow p.179)) typed λ -calculus (\rightarrow p.166) can be used to represent the syntax of an object logic. - Today, we will extend the λ -calculus to a logic (with formulae and inference rules): Isabelle's metalogic, which goes under the names of \mathcal{M} , Pure, HOL (\Rightarrow p.353).
+303When you use simp_tac, usually you can just look at the term that you get to understand which simplification has not worked although you think that it should have worked.
+12.5 Summary on Last Three Sections - Although Isabelle is an interactive proof construction, it is a flexible environment with powerful automated proof procedures. - For classical (→ p.42) logic and set theory, tableau (→ p.262)-like procedures (→ p.273) like blast_tac and fast_tac decide many tautologies. - For equational theories (datatypes, evaluating functional programs, but also higher-order logic (→ p.359)) simp_tac (→ p.293) decides many tautologies (and is fairly easy to control).
+13 Isabelle's Metalogic Representing Syntax and Proofs - Previously (\rightarrow p.204), we have seen how the (polymorphically (\rightarrow p.18 typed λ -calculus (\rightarrow p.170) can be used to represent the syntax of an object logic. - Today, we will extend the λ -calculus to a logic (with formulae and inference rules): Isabelle's metalogic, which goes under the names of \mathcal{M} , Pure304, HOL.
 This lecture is based on Paulson's work [Pau89].
+It is maybe the most challenging lecture of this course.
+304In Isabelle jargon, the metalogic is called Pure.